jsacco1/jsacco1.github.io/_pages/about.md

 ---
 Welcome to my page!

-I’m a San Francisco-based bioinformatics scientist, experienced in Python and R programming, especially in support of next-generation sequencing (NGS) and CRISPR gene editing experiments.
-I most enjoy working on RNA-Seq data, and am proficient in several workflows: differential gene expression, gene set enrichment, and genomic variant annotation.
+I’m a San Francisco-based bioinformatics scientist, experienced in Python and R programming, especially in support of CRISPR gene editing and next-generation sequencing (NGS) data analysis.
+I most enjoy working on high-throughput transcriptomic (RNA-Seq) data.
+I am proficient in several workflows, including: differential gene expression, gene set enrichment, sequence alignment, and genomic variant annotation.
 I have supported clinical trials for cancer immunotherapy (inaccurately called "cancer vaccines") and gene therapy, and insights into biomarker operations.
+In my spare time, I enjoy classical music, good books, ultimate frisbee, and exploring the Bay Area.

-As I enjoy working on projects together, please feel free to reach out for collaboration!
+As I enjoy working on projects together, please feel free to reach out to collaborate!

 Thank you,

 James

-(they/them/theirs)
+(they/them/theirs; ze*/zir/zem)

+\*: pronounced "zee"